 - Make sure your travel insurance policy covers all your activities.
 Understand any limitations on your cover.

-In general, roads are vehicles in Japan are well-maintained and traffic is orderly.
+Roads and vehicles in Japan are generally well maintained, and traffic is orderly.
+Vehicles travel on the left hand side of the road, as they do in Australia.
 Heavy snowfalls and ice in the winter can make driving dangerous.

 To drive in Japan, you must hold either:

 - a valid International Driver's Permit (IDP) and a current Australian driver's licence.